DevMarcosLima/CIRQMaps/README.md

 - **Scalability Improvements**: Expand the system to handle larger urban environments and more complex routing scenarios.
 - **User Preferences**: Incorporate user-specific preferences for route selection, such as avoiding toll roads or preferring scenic routes.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.